hortonworks-gallery/ambari-vnc-service/README.md

   - The first time you do this, it will ask you for the configuration:
     - Under ‘Goals’: clean install
     - Under Maven Runtime, add your existing mvn install on the sandbox (its faster than using the embedded one)
-    - Configure > Add > click ‘Directory’ and navigate to the dir where you installed mvn (e.g. /usr/share/maven/latest)
+    - Configure > Add > click ‘Directory’ and navigate to the dir where it installed mvn (i.e. /usr/share/apache-maven)
 ![Image](../master/screenshots/screeshot-eclipse-mvn.png?raw=true)

 - Eclipse should now be able to run a mvn compile and create the uber jar